USA Summary

 Back in California

 California would also be my exit state into Mexico at the Mexicali crossing.
-My last 182 km’s over 2 days were trying to get through the heat and exit the US as quickly as possible.
+My last 182 km’s over two days were trying to get through the heat and exit the US as quickly as possible.

-Too exhausted and too hot to even bother setting up a tent (the one night I couldn’t even blow up my sleeping pad as seen on the right)
+Too exhausted and too hot to even bother setting up a tent (the one night I couldn’t even blow up my sleeping pad, as seen on the right)

 Some other memorable observations and experiences